LLM-FE: Automated Feature Engineering for Tabular Data with LLMs as Evolutionary Optimizers: Reproducibility Statement

 \section{Reproducibility Statement}

-To ensure the reproducibility of our work, we provide comprehensive implementation details of \AlgName.
-Section \ref{sec:method} outlines the full methodology, while Appendix \ref{sec:llmfe_details} offers an in-depth description of the framework, including the specific LLM prompts used.
-The datasets employed in our experiments are also detailed in Appendix \ref{sec:data}.
-Additionally, we plan to release our code and data at \href{https://github.com/nikhilsab/LLMFE}{this repository} to facilitate further research.
+To ensure the reproducibility of our work, we provide comprehensive implementation details of LLM-FE.
+Section~\ref{sec:method} outlines the full methodology, while Appendix~\ref{sec:llmfe_details} offers an in-depth description of the framework, including the specific LLM prompts used.
+The datasets employed in our experiments are detailed in Appendix~\ref{sec:data}.
+Additionally, we release our code and data\footnote{\url{https://github.com/nikhilsab/LLMFE}} to facilitate further research.